VictorOwinoKe/Kidogo-Data-Systems-Analyst-Technical-Assessment/README.md

 <img width="868" alt="image" src="https://github.com/VictorOwinoKe/Kidogo-Data-Systems-Analyst-Technical-Assessment/assets/56676033/3efa9291-8ac6-470a-8624-ad603652298c">

 3. **Creating Visualizations in Power BI:**  Developed data visualizations, such as bar charts, pie charts, and tables, to present the KPIs and insights effectively. customized the visuals to highlight key findings and make the presentation engaging.Organize the content logically and ensure it aligns with the business stakeholders' expectations.
-## Data Story Telling with Power BI
+## C. Data Story Telling with Power BI

  Page 1: **About Myself**